-- A. information comprehension and usefulness - B. organization, technicality content, and appropriateness - C. poise, volume, clarity, information and volume - visual aid, familiarity with subject, delivery, result B-These are the standards that can be used to judge a multimedia presentation; B and C choices can be used for oral presentation; and D are used to judge a brochure or leaflet.
+- A. information comprehension and usefulness - B. organization, technicality content, and appropriateness - C. poise, volume, clarity, information and volume - D. visual aid, familiarity with subject, delivery, result

 17. Consider the following case:

 A 35 year old male comes to you (a doctor) complaining about bad heartburn.
 After some probing questions, you find out that he frequently regurgitates stomach contents into his mouth.
 Digestive System Disorder Diagnosis: Gastroesophageal reflux (GERD) Definition: stomach contents regurgitate and back up (reflux) into the esophagus, occasionally reaching the breathing passages, causing inflammation and damage to the esophagus, as well as to the lungs and the voice box.